caroldvarela/workshop-02/README.md

 # Workshop # 2 ETL

 # Introduction
 This project demonstrates how to build an ETL (Extract, Transform, Load) pipeline using **Apache Airflow**.
-The ETL pipeline extracts information from three different data sources: a **CSV file**, and a **PostgreSQL database**.
+The ETL pipeline extracts information from two different data sources: a **CSV file**, and a **PostgreSQL database**.
 After performing transformations, the data is merged and stored into **Google Drive** as a CSV file and loaded in a database.
 The final step involves creating a **dashboard** to visualize the data stored in the database.

 ![image](https://github.com/caroldvarela/images/blob/main/workshop2.png)